echebbi/PlayFX/README.md

 ### Java 9 Support

 `PlayFX` is Java 9-aware.
-Its Maven build generates multi-release jars that can be used indifferently from Java 8 and Java 9 applications.
+Its Maven build generates multi-release JARs that can be used indifferently from Java 8 and Java 9 applications.